d0k3/3DS-Extended-Homebrew-Starter-Pack/README.md

 * OTPHelper by d0k3
 * BrahmaLoader by patois, delebile & d0k3 (handles ARM9 payloads)
 * ReiNAND CFW by reisyukaku
-* AuReiNAND CFW by AuroraWright & reisyukaku
+* Luma3DS CFW by AuroraWright & reisyukaku
 * CakesFW by mid-kid (you need to get some files yourself)
 * SafeA9LHInstaller by AuroraWright
 * MiniPasta by zoogie